Marko9919/Extract_proj/README.md

 # Extract_proj

 ## About a project
-Scrape an html website for its logo text/name and telephone number
+Scrape an html website for logo image URL and phone number.

 ## Requirements
 Make sure you have python3.x, virtual environment and pip installed on your system.